Tryfonm/github_template_test/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ###
-This is a hotfix
+This is a baseTEMPLATE

 Doneness:
-- [ ] : this hotfix works
+- [ ] : this template works